KalicoCrew/kalico/docs/Bleeding_Edge.md

 [gcode_macro RUN_PA_TEST]
 variable_bed_temp: -1
 variable_hotend_temp: -1
 variable_pa_value: 0             # Used for further tuning of pa value.
-If value is not 0 then the tested pa value will only be +/- (determined by the start_pa_test.range variable) around of the pavalue variable
+If value is not 0 than the tested pa value will only be +/- (determined by the pa_range variable) around of the pa_value variable
-variable_pa_range: 0.03          # Only use if pa_value is set to heigher then 0.
+variable_pa_range: 0.03          # Only use if pa_value is set to heigher than 0.
 Used to set the +/- area around pa_value that should be tested
 variable_flow_rate: -1
 variable_rawparams: ''
 gcode: